Somebody Else (The 1975 song): Commercial performance

 In the United Kingdom, "Somebody Else" peaked at number 55 on the UK Singles Chart and remained in the Top 100 for 11 weeks, standing as the 1975's second most commercially successful release up to May 2020.
 The song also reached number 29 in Scotland.
 The track was later certified platinum by the British Phonographic Industry (BPI) on 21 February 2020, denoting over 600,000 certified units in the UK.
 As of May 2020, "Somebody Else" has sold a combined 633,000 copies in the country, including 60.7 million streams.
 Elsewhere in Europe, the song peaked at number 70 in Ireland.
 In Australia, the track debuted and peaked at number 34, becoming the band's highest-charting single.
 "Somebody Else" was later certified gold by the Australian Recording Industry Association (ARIA), denoting over 35,000 certified units in Australia.

 In the United States, "Somebody Else" reached number eight on the US Billboard Hot Rock & Alternative Songs chart.
 It was later ranked at number 41 on the chart's 2016 year-end edition and number 50 on the 2017 year-end edition.
 The song peaked at number 10 on the Billboard Rock Airplay chart and was later ranked at number 32 on the chart's 2017 year-end edition.
 Additionally, the track reached number 20 on the Billboard Bubbling Under Hot 100 Singles chart and number 28 on the Billboard Adult Top 40 chart.
 "Somebody Else" was later certified gold by the Recording Industry Association of America (RIAA), denoting over 500,000 certified units in the US.

+As of 2024 the song has accumulated more than 760 million streams on Spotify, making it the band’s most successful song on the platform.